jerozerbib/cld-lab3/README.md

    Observe how the Auto Scaling group launches the first instance.

+   We forgot to take a screenshot of this step, but from the screenshot below, you can see that the instance terminated (the second from the top) was the instance created by the auto-scale group.

 3. Manually terminate the instance in the Auto Scaling Group.
 Observe how the Auto Scaling Group automatically replaces it.

+   After terminating the instance, as stated in the screenshot below, we can see that the instance is replaced by the auto-scale group

 4. Connect the Auto Scaling group to the load balancer.
 Navigate to **Auto Scaling** > **Auto Scaling Groups**.
 Select the group.
 On the **Details** tab, click **Edit**.
 In the field **Load Balancers**, select your load balancer.
 Click **Save**.